pconwell/edgerouter/README.md

        /home/pconwell/github-backup.sh
       }

-You just need to edit yours to add the last line `/home/pconwell/github-backup.sh` (assuming you saved your script from above at that location with that name).
+You just need to edit yours to add the last line `/home/pconwell/github-backup.sh` (assuming you saved your script from above at that location with that name -- which you probably didn't, so you will want to change your location and file name).
 That's it.
 Now every time you configure then commit; save; exit; you will automatically back up your config file to github.
+Specifically, this happens during the `save` step.

 I'm not really sure how changes are commited and saved in the gui, so this script may or may not work for changes made in the gui.

 ****